TheFork supports you in your fight against no-shows

 ❌ The 1 click cancellation

 A simple, 1 click cancellation system on emails, SMS and push alerts to make it easy for customers to cancel on time.

 Booking confirmation shared via email and push notification to reduce no-show risk.

 TheFork Manager allows you to flag your customers and leave a comment if they do a no-show or cancel last minute.

 When customers pay in advance or leave their banking details, they are rarely no-shows because they know that if they do not come, they will lose money.
 Using the credit card imprint decreases no-shows by 65%*.
 This is a double benefit for restaurateurs: not only does this greatly reduce your number of no-shows, but in addition, you receive compensation even if the customer does not come.

 Restaurants partnering with TheFork receive bookings from different channels and the ones generated through TheFork and our free restaurant widgets actually get a lower no-show rate than other channels.

-For instance, TheFork network has a 3.1% no-show rate compared to 4.2% for Google reserve.
+For instance, TheFork network has a 3.1% rate compared to the 4.2% for Google reserve.

 TheFork has been fighting on your behalf against no-shows since 2015 in order to reduce the number and to make sure it does not affect your income.
 If you do not have TheFork Manager yet, click here.